 - Is there enough time to practice hands-on?

-Places like The Crucible in the Bay Area21 offer trial sessions to test these things out.
+Places like The Crucible in the Bay Area offer trial sessions to test these things out.

 Trial Classes and Course Previews